jewelsofthought/neshama/site/posts/parashot/Shoftim_notes.md

 It is not against others' G-ds&mdash;except near the altar of the Lord&mdash;as it should be.
 Any foreign influence would be seen as tainting the purity of any space that our G-d might reside.
 My point here is that it is for us &ndash; the Jewish nation &ndash; that this speaks to.

 Unless we expand the definition of what Jewish is (which I say with a bit of tongue in cheek, as this is a HUGE topic).
 If you believe and accept G-d, the Divine Creator, as One, that makes you a proselyte; if you accept and practice the commandments, you are a Jew.
-}

 ## Chapter 17

 [17:1&#93; Blemish or any bad thing.](../Shoftim/#1-blemish-or-any-bad-thing.)

-{NOTE: This brings in the need for the ceremony/ritual to be perfect - without blemish.
+This brings in the need for the ceremony/ritual to be perfect - without blemish.
 It is foolish to take this on personally, and believe that as a human you (or anyone else) could be without blemish.
 That introduces the effect of the golden shadow, and will produce extremes of behaviour.
 Either for or against the goal of perfection&mdash;as either the over-achiever or the under-achiever.
 In addition, it will foment certain forms of neuroses and anxiety around not being good enough.
 However, whatever you sacrifice to the Lord, our G-d, needs to be without blemish.
 That is achievable and praiseworthy.
 It is like choosing a gift for a loved one, or one who you wish to sincerely honour.}

 [17:22&#93; What is evil?](../Shoftim/#2-what-is-evil)
-{NOTE: G-d has seemed to be lacksadaisical in saving his own worshippers at times too.}
+G-d has seemed to be lacksadaisical in saving his own worshippers at times too.}

 [17:6&#93; Witnesses](../Shoftim/#6-witnesses)
-{NOTE: Is this not common sense?
+Is this not common sense?
 How can the word of one person be sufficient to put someone to death?
 However, in the rule of Kings and nobles, who have the power of life and death over their subjects, it can take the word of one witness to put someone to death.
 One person can decide this.
-Thus this, in the more general case, is a fundamental rule&mdash; that two or more people or necessary for some ruling that affects the lives of people be carried out.}
+Thus this, in the more general case, is a fundamental rule&mdash; that two or more people or necessary for some ruling that affects the lives of people be carried out.

 [17:7&#93; Destroy evil](../Shoftim/#7-destroy-evil)
 It is not about punishment, but about cleansing!
 What a beautiful concept.
 It is removing the blemish from your midst.
 And can be applied on all levels, including the personal.